Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Arrange the 19 terrain hexes inside the sea frame.
 You can either:

-- Follow the beginner layout in the rulebook, OR
+- Follow the beginner layout in the rulebook

 Step 2: Place Number Tokens

-Place the circular number tokens on each hex (except the desert).
-These numbers (2-12) determine when each hex produces resources.
+Place the circular number tokens on each hex except the desert.
+These numbers determine when each hex produces resources.

 Step 3: Initial Placement